pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_storage-and-playback.md

 ## Delete messages from history

-##### Requires Message Persistence
+Requires Message Persistence and enabling Delete-From-History in Admin Portal.
+Requires initialization with secret key.

-Removes messages from a channel’s history.
+Removes messages from a channel’s history within a time range.

-Required settings:
-- Enable Delete-From-History in the Admin Portal for the key.
-- Initialize with a secret key.

 ### Method(s)